Tolga Uprak

 Tolga Uprak (17 October 1980) is a Turkish professional motorcycle racer.
 He competes in the Turkish Superbike Championship.

 Uprak raced in 2002 in the Turkish Championship winning the round at the İzmit Körfez Circuit.
-He won the race at Izmir-Pınarbaşı in 2004.
+He won the race at İzmir-Pınarbaşı in 2004.
 He raced in 2006 in the Turkish Championship's Supersport Category A.

-In 2010, he was conscripted in to the army, and had so to stay away from racing.
+In 2010, Uprak was conscripted in to the army, and had so to stay away from racing.

-In 2012, he won the six-round Turkish championship for the 1000cc Category A and the TMF Grand Prix.
+In 2012, Uprak won the six-round Turkish championship for the 1000cc Category A and the TMF Grand Prix.
 Riding for CMS –EYP Bike Racing Team on Ducati 852, he leads the 2013 Turkish Championship Supersport A with 85 points after the fourth leg.

 Gaining a wildcard, Uprak raced at the 2013 Superbike World Championship's İstanbul Park round for the team CMS –EYP Bike Racing on Kawasaki ZX-10R.
 After starting at grid 13, he placed 13th in the Race 1 and 14th in the Race 2.
 He took 5 points in total.